Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Introduction

 \section{Introduction}

-In the 1980s, physicists working on String Theory discovered a phenomena called Mirror Symmetry: the idea is that tha same physical theory can be described by two mathematically different models.
-Naively, one of this models (the A-model) is mainly related to the symplectic geometry of Calabi-Yau manifolds, while the other one (B-model) is related to the complex algebraic geometry of these spaces.
+In the 1980s, physicists working on String Theory discovered a phenomenon called Mirror Symmetry: the idea is that the same physical theory can be described by two mathematically different models.
+Naively, one of these models (the A-model) is mainly related to the symplectic geometry of Calabi-Yau manifolds, while the other one (B-model) is related to the complex algebraic geometry of these spaces.
 Although many of the tools used by these physicists were not yet rigorous, this led to some impressing purely mathematical results.
-The most famous example is the quintic threefold: mirror symmetry associates, to a generic quintic threefold in $\Bbb P^4$, a family of manifolds known as mirror quintics.
-In the paper \cite{CdlOGP}, published in 1991, the authors used these techniques to make predictions for the number of rational curves on a generic quintic threefold in $\Bbb P^4$.
-What they did was to assume that the {\it correlation functions} from the A-model and the B-model were the same.The first was associated to Gromov-Witten invariants and a prediction to the number of rational curves on a general quintic, and the second were computed explicitly.
+The most famous example is the quintic threefold: mirror symmetry associates, to a generic quintic threefold in $\mathbb P^4$, a family of manifolds known as mirror quintics.
+In the paper~\cite{CdlOGP}, the authors used these techniques to make predictions for the number of rational curves on a generic quintic threefold in $\mathbb P^4$.
+They assumed that the {\it correlation functions\/} from the A-model and the B-model were the same.
+The first was associated to Gromov-Witten invariants and a prediction to the number of rational curves on a general quintic, and the second was computed explicitly.
 This correlation function is usually called Yukawa coupling.